-Parallelozero S.r.l. – legally headquartered in Milan in Via Donatello 19/A, C.F. and P.IVA 06957920967 (hereinafter referred to as the “Organizer”) – has launched the third edition of the “Italian Sustainability Photo Award” (hereinafter, “ISPA”).
+Parallelozero S.r.l. – legally headquartered in Milan in Via Donatello 19/A, C.F. and P.IVA 06957920967 (hereinafter referred to as the “Organizer”) – has launched the fourth edition of the “Italian Sustainability Photo Award” (hereinafter, “ISPA”).
 The contest is open to photographers of any nationality who are 18 years of age or older at the time of entry.

 The ISPA contest intends to judge and reward the images submitted based on the following criteria: photojournalistic quality, originality of documentary content, and adherence to the themes and mission stipulated by the award.
 Prizes will be issued to the best submission in the three categories: Single Photo, Photo Story, and Grant.
 The Terms and Conditions for entry as well as the Rules and Regulations for the ISPA contest are established in the present document (hereinafter, “Official Rules”).